npalomin/shi_dataset_cdmx/README.md

 # Socio-hydrological resilience dataset Mexico city and Metropolitan Area

 Original Publish Date: 26 May, 2021
-Updated on: 26 May, 2021
+Updated on: 01 Jun, 2021

 This page describes the technical specifications of the *Socio-hydrological resilience dataset for Mexico city and its Metropolitan Area*.
 The data is presented as geometric polygon features representing administrative areas.

 ## Methodology

 This research project was developed by the British Geological Survey, the Architectural Association, the Centre for Advanced Spatial Analysis and Fluxus.
-For more information about the project and methodology visit the project [website](https://www.mexicoshr.com/){target="\_blank"}.
+For more information about the project and methodology visit the project [website](https://www.mexicoshr.com/).

 ## General description